-- 1. Click the upper-right corner of the Active Directory driver, then click Edit properties. - In the Server Variables tab, under Password Synchronization, ensure that you deselect the If password does not comply, enforce Password Policy on the connected system by resetting user's password option.
+- 1 Click the upper-right corner of the Active Directory driver, then click Edit properties. - 2 Navigate to Driver Properties > Global Configuration Values. - 3 In Password synchronization policy tab, ensure that you deselect the If password does not comply, enforce Password Policy on the connected system by resetting user's password option.